kiteco/vscode-plugin/README.md

 ### Autocompletions

-Simply start typing in a saved Python file and Kite will automatically suggest completions for what you're typing.
+Simply start typing in a saved Python or JavaScript file and Kite will automatically suggest completions for what you're typing.
 Kite's autocompletions are all labeled with the `⟠` symbol.

 ![completions](https://s3.amazonaws.com/helpscout.net/docs/assets/589ced522c7d3a784630c348/images/5c3eb54f04286304a71e4292/file-jJZznGIq2t.png)